On this page you can find:

 Transect counts are the main method used in the European Butterfly Monitoring Schemes.
-You can download the Manual for Butterfly Transect Count to learn how to use this method.
-In this Manual you will find useful information about monitoring butterflies with the transects including: how to select a place to monitor, where to setup your transect route, which simple rules to follow for a transect visit and how to submit your records.
+You can download the Manual for Butterfly Transect Count (English) to learn how to use this method.
+In this Manual, you will find useful information about monitoring butterflies with the transects including, how to select a place to monitor, where to set up your transect route, which simple rules to follow for a transect visit, and how to submit your records.

-This Manual has been adapted for the following languages:
+This Manual has been translated into the following languages:

 Field Guides for butterfly Identification

 The Field Guides of eBMS want to be useful to identify butterflies in the field in an easy and simple way.
 The butterfly species are organised by families and genus and there are symbols identifying useful characteristics to identify butterfly species easily.
 We created many different Field Guides for countries, regions, or areas.